sean-gits-py/chess/README.md

 Overview
 1. OCR and Image Processing:
 •	pytesseract extracts text from the image or converted PDF images.
 •	pdf2image converts PDF pages to images for OCR processing (where applicable).

 2. Chess Board Recognition:
 •	The script maps Unicode chess symbols to standard FEN notation.
 •	It processes the text to extract rows and reconstructs the board state.

-3. PGN Handling:
+3. Chess PGN (portable game notation) Handling:
 •	chess.pgn is used to create and save the game in PGN format.
 •	The script extracts the player names and date from the text using regex.